reactvienna/partner-events/README.md

-# Events
+List of events from partners with discount codes.
+In case you are interested about ReasonVienna meetups please checkout https://www.meetup.com/Reason-Vienna

-This contains a list of events from partners with discount codes.
-In case you are interested about ReactVienna meetups please checkout https://www.meetup.com/ReactVienna
+## Partner Events

 #### ReactJS Day (2017-10-06)